Skip to main content

 • Recognize staff for their efforts and achievements.
 Provide positive feedback individually (“You did so much research on rocks for this week’s investigation.
 It really paid off in the classroom when the kids started brainstorming what they wanted to learn.”).
 Consider ways to motivate staff members through recognition bulletin boards or newsletters.

 • Follow and talk about the rules or expectations set by your program.
 If you don’t talk about the expectations, it is unlikely others will.
-It might feel silly at first to thank the kitchen team for being “responsible” or “safe,” but this provides an important model for staff members.
+It might feel silly at first to thank staff for being “responsible” or “safe,” but this provides an important model for staff members.

 • Offer staff choices whenever possible.
 Whenever you can, provide choices about classroom assignments, scheduling, classroom materials, and planning.
 Also consider whether there are different ways staff can get feedback: do they want you to send them an email about their weekly plans, or do they want to talk in person?